liborsvoboda/EasyITCenter/EASY-ADDONS/Server/EasyLocalGit/Data/README.md

 ### Multilanguage Screenshots
-This project is in English language, but program can be set to the any language for full ápplication translate
+This project is in English language, but program can be set to the any language for full application translate

 <div>
     <img src="../Gallery/images/AutomaticDatabase.png" title="Desktop">